 Services to Residents with Disabilities

 We believe that everyone should have the chance to try something new.
-This means you have the opportunity to participate in any one of NSSRA’s nearly 600 annual programs, or that you have the opportunity to participate in one of the Northbrook Park District programs with the assistance of an NSSRA Inclusion companion.
+This means you have the opportunity to participate in any one of NSSRA’s over 500 annual programs, or that you have the opportunity to participate in one of the Northbrook Park District programs with the assistance of an NSSRA Inclusion companion.

 Northbrook Park District program Inclusion services are available to residents with special needs at no additional cost to the family.
 Inclusion services may include, when necessary, staff training, program modifications/adaptations, modified equipment and program observations.

 Reasons to Request Inclusion Services

 - A parent or family member recognizes that a participant would benefit from additional support in a Northbrook Park District program